 1. Anger Will Fade

 Over time, the anger of the person cheated on will fade.
 When this happens, the revenge cheater can feel guilt and remorse for fighting fire with more fire.
 It’s important to learn to listen to anger without always acting on it.
 Learning how to control anger and deal with frustration is important work.
-It’s also possible that you have pent up anger and recognizing that your actions may be misdirected and be caused by pent-up anger is also possible.
+It’s possible that your actions are driven by pent-up anger, which may be misdirected.

 2. Resentment